hamersaw/cqdb/README.md

 ##TODO
 - send write entity/field events
+- figure out how to parse sql input - maybe a library?
+- use cjqed/rs-natural for fuzzy matching algorithms - already implemented, it's beautiful
 - add robustness to client error handling
 - need to allow bulk loading of values - don't create a connection for each insert